Engaging our palm oil suppliers

 - An acknowledgement of the grievance and a preliminary review to determine whether the grievance is applicable to our supply chain.

 - An in-depth review of the grievance, working with the supplier and an independent organisation to develop a time-bound action and remediation plan.

 - Actions implemented by the supplier to resolve the issue, with the outcomes monitored.

-We will often involve an independent organisation at various stages to collate further information and outline the requirements that the supplier needs to adhere to.
+We will often involve an independent organisation to collate further information and outline the requirements to which the supplier needs to adhere.
 We have found that it is better to work with suppliers to help improve practices and resolve issues.
-However, we will take appropriate action, consistent with our Five Principles for Sustainable Palm Oil, against suppliers who are unwilling or unable to comply.
+However, we will take appropriate action consistent with our Five Principles for Sustainable Palm Oil against suppliers who are unwilling or unable to comply.

 In line with our Grievance Procedure and our commitment to a sustainable palm oil industry, we have a Palm Oil Grievance Form where you can lodge a palm oil grievance, or you can email us at firstname.lastname@example.org.
 Since January 2019 we have maintained a public list of palm oil grievances, see our Palm Oil Grievance Tracker (PDF | 805KB).